One day I wrote about how Microsoft made the Web ugly.

 I started with free webfonts of course.

-The free fonts were not good enough though.
+- Most of the free fonts were not good enough though.

 “There is no such thing as a good free font”.